ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Applications can use this common resource type to discover links to group-membership resources for joining pub-sub groups.
 (ToDo: Check this discovery is feasible in core pub-sub)

-# Joining a pub-sub security group (A-B) {#authorisation}
+# Getting Authorisation to Join a pub-sub security group (A-B) {#authorisation}

-Figure {{message-flow}} provides a high level overview of the message flow for a node joining a group.
+Figure {{message-flow}} provides a high level overview of the message flow for a node getting authorisation to join a group.
 This message flow is expanded in the subsequent sections.

 ~~~~~~~~~~~
    Client                                       Broker   AS      KDC